 - Who is it you want to reach with your profile?

 - What do you want them to take away from your profile?

 - What achievements do you want to take to the front?

 - Which of your essential skills do you want the focus on?

 - What makes you stand out and unique?

 Once you’ve collected all the things you want to include in the 2000 character summary, then it’s time to write it.
 Don’t write in a tone that’s too formal.
 Make sure to write it with a personal tone and future driven.

-Start off with what it is you do and why.
+Start with what it is you do and why.
 You want to wow your audience from the get-go.
-Once again I recommend you read the article about creating your value proposition.
-It will help you write a powerful statement to begin your summary with.
-It’ll make the reader feel you, and the passion you’ve got.
+Once again, I recommend you read the article about creating your value proposition.
+It will help you write a powerful statement to begin your summary.
+It’ll make the reader feel you and the passion you’ve got.

 Describe your 2-3 superpowers/ key skills and how you can help make a difference because of them.

 It would be awesome if you can throw in a testimonial in your summary as well.